Your browser is unsupported

 During the PGY2 year, residents rotate with our pediatric adolescent medicine specialists.
 They learn to care for patients with complex adolescent issues including eating disorders, gynecologic needs, mental health concerns, and weight management.
 They also care for youth at the community-based Job Corps clinic, at the Cook County Juvenile Detention Center, and at the Adolescent and Young Adult HIV clinic at the Core Center.

-Interns spend one month learning about community pediatrics and advocacy with Dr. Kenan.
+Interns spend one month learning about community pediatrics and advocacy with Dr. Vidya Govind.
 They meet with community partners from El Valor, the UIC Children’s Center, Journey Care Hospice, Almost Home Kids, the Fussy Baby Network, the UI Health Food Pantry, Marillac House, the Illinois Chapter of the American Academy of Pediatrics, and more to learn about the numerous resources available to support our patients and families in their communities.
 They complete an advocacy project in which they identify and research a child health issue, then write a letter to the editor of a local paper and a letter to their elected representative advocating on behalf of children.

 Residents spend time each Y week rotating at the busy Child and Youth Center at UI Health, caring for children with acute illnesses under the supervision of our academic general pediatricians and learning how to do common outpatient pediatric procedures.
 As senior residents, they serve as the Ambulatory Chief, supervising patient flow in the clinic, working with the nursing staff on acute issues, and teaching our medical students.
 Residents who choose to do the Ambulatory Subfellowship have the opportunity to train to do circumcisions, and they meet with our office staff to learn key aspects of outpatient practice management.